dsiroky/NetFlowVizu/README.rst

 Notes
 =====
-Items in sections "traffic" and "marks" doesn't need to be in order by timestamps.
+Items in sections "traffic" and "marks" don't need to be in order by timestamps.

 FAQ